maria-digital/AI-Solutions/README.md

 Technologies used:
-+ Landing layout with html, css.
++ Landing layout with html, css, js.
 + Responsive layout from Zeppelin.
 + Creation of a mobile version.
 + Methodology BEM.